nzneil22/Melita-Config-Server/README.md

-# Melita-Config-Server Spring Cloud Config Server
+# Melita-Config-Server Spring Cloud Configuration Server

 A configuration for the file `ConfigServerApplication.java` is to be run on intelliJ.